Border Marches Early Music Forum

 Downloadable music and online catalogues.

-· The IMSLP/Petrucci Music Library offers thousands of scans of public domain/copyright-free scores from many periods, plus MP3 recordings.
+.
+The IMSLP/Petrucci Music Library offers thousands of scans of public domain/copyright-free scores from many periods, plus MP3 recordings.
 There is also a users' forum and encouragement for composers to submit material.
-IMSLP has merged with the Werner-Icking Archives, and is now a remarkable source for freely downloadable music of all periods.

-· The Choral Public Domain Library (CPDL), part of Choral Wiki, is "the largest website devoted exclusively to free choral sheet music".
-The downloadable catalogue contains over 12,750 scores, with a good proportion of classical and pre-classical.
+· The Choral Public Domain Library (CPDL), part of Choral Wiki.
+The downloadable catalogue contains many thousands of scores, with a good proportion of classical and pre-classical.
 There is a page of texts and translations.
 Readers are welcome to contribute.

-· "Laymusic" - Laura Conrad's transcription site, with many freely downloadable pieces published under the imprint Serpent Publications.
-A good supply of renaissance music such as Ruffo, Janequin, Lapicida, Le Heurteur and the usual better-known names, in exquisite notation, usually without barlines.
+· Laymusic https://blog.laymusic.org/people/laura-conrad/ [NB – new address] Laura Conrad's transcription site, with many freely downloadable pieces published under the imprint Serpent Publications.
+A good supply of renaissance music in exquisite notation, usually without bar lines.

-· The Mutopia Project Out-of-copyright editions computer-set by volunteers, freely downloadable.
+· The Mutopia Project Out-of-copyright editions computer-set by volunteers, freely downloadable pdf, MIDI or LilyPond formats.

 · Hans Mons offers a small amount of early music, mainly renaissance, free to download, in nice pdf files.